 Enric Miralles (Barcelona, 1955, Sant Feliu de Codines, 2000)

 Spanish designer and architect, Enric Miralles was born in Barcelona in 1955.
 He trained at the School of Architecture of Barcelona ETSAB until 1974.
-He was a visiting Fulbright professor at Columbia University during 1980-1981.
-His doctoral thesis was titled "The things seen to the left and to the right (without glasses)".
+He was a guest Fulbright professor at the Columbia University during 1980-1981.
+His doctoral thesis was entitled "The things seen from the left to the right (without glasses)".

-From 1973-1983 he collaborated with Albert Viaplana and Helio Piñón, and in 1985 began his independent career.
-In his first creative period with fellow architect Carme Pinos, he created some of his most poetic works, such as the Igualada Cemetery.
+From 1973-1983 he collaborated with Albert Viaplana and Helio Piñón, and in 1985 took up his independent career.
+In his first creative period along with the architect Carme Pinos, he created some of his most poetic works, such as the Igualada Cemetery.

-In 1993, Enric founded EMBT with his wife, Benedetta Tagliabue.
-Together they produced many magnificent projects, such as the revitalization of Santa Caterina Market in Barcelona, and what many consider to be his Magnum Opus: the Scottish Parliament Building, in Edinburgh, Scotland.
+In 1993, Enric founded EMBT studio with his wife, Benedetta Tagliabue.
+Together they carried out many important projects, such as the redesign of the Santa Caterina Market in Barcelona or the Scottish Parliament Building, in Edinburgh, Scotland, which is considered his biggest work by the most.

-Miralles was a professor at the School of Architecture of Barcelona (ETSAB) with the Department of Architecture (1996), the Director and Professor of lectures in the Städleschule of Frankfurt-am-Main (1990), a professor at Harvard University, in the Chair Kenzo Tange in (1992).
-He was also a visiting professor and lecturer at several universities in the United States, Germany, UK, Italy, The Netherlands, and finally, a member of the Royal Incorporation of Architects in Scotland.
+Miralles has been professor in the School of Architecture of Barcelona (ETSAB) in the Department of Architecture (1996), director and lecturer in the Städleschule of Frankfurt-am-Main (1990), professor at Harvard University, in the Chair Kenzo Tange (1992).
+He has been also host professor and lecturer in several universities of the United States, Germany, UK, Italy, The Netherlands, and finally, member of the Royal Incorporation of Architects in Scotland.

-Among other awards, in 1995 received the National Architecture Prize, awarded by the Ministry of Culture, and in 1996 with the 'Golden Lion' at the Venice Architecture Biennale.
+Among other awards, Enric Miralles received the National Architecture Prize in 1995, awarded by the Ministry of Culture, and in 1996 he has been honoured with the 'Golden Lion' at the Venice Architecture Biennale.

 Considered a highly inventive architect, Enric is defined as the enfant terrible of Spanish architecture.
 Sadly, his prolific career and practice was cut short at its peak, when he passed away in July 2000, in Sant Feliu de Codines.